 Yes there are Rattlesnakes at Devil’s Lake.
 Specifically the Timber Rattlesnake.
 It is not often you will see one however.
 Timber rattlesnakes tend to shy away from areas where people are about.
 They are normally not aggressive and will crawl away when they sense your presence.
 On occasion hikers have encountered one along the trails and reported it to the park staff.

 Timber rattlers are listed as a Protected Wild Animal in Wisconsin.
 This means it is illegal to take or kill this animal unless there is an immediate life-threatening situation involving a human or domestic animal life.
-There has only been two verified death in Wisconsin due to a rattlesnake bite since 1900 and only one bite is averaged every four years in the state.
+There has only been two verified deaths in Wisconsin due to a rattlesnake bite since 1900 and only one bite is averaged every four years in the whole of the state.
 In the summer of 2000 a dog was bitten on the Steinke basin trail in Devil’s Lake State Park.
 If you were to be bitten by a rattlesnake in the park, notify authorities immediately.
 Call 911 and follow instructions.
 Generally if you are bitten you need to keep calm and not exert yourself until help arrives.